Specifying Optimization Options

 As flat as possible without additional global EQ

-When you choose the Best match of MLP with other listening positions optimization method, you must also choose which listening position is the MLP.
+Beginning in MSO 1.1.1, you must always choose which listening position or trace is the MLP or "main trace".
 Choose the appropriate position from the combo box.
 If you have a measurement group that is named "MLP", it will be chosen automatically for you.

 Criteria Property Page

-The second property page is called Criteria.
-It allows for specifying the frequency range for optimization, the frequency range over which the reference value is computed, and the maximum time the optimizer is allowed to run.
+The next property page is called Criteria.
+It allows for specifying the frequency range for optimization, the frequency range over which the reference value is computed (if applicable), and the maximum time the optimizer is allowed to run.
 The Criteria property page is shown below.